 Power internal tools, in-app experiences, and more

-To create mysql destination, fill host, port and other information that hightouch needs in order to connect to your MySQL database.
+To create a MySQL destination, fill the host, port and other information that Hightouch needs to connect to your MySQL database.

 Once you created your model, you can start creating a sync to sync data.

 Select the table you want to sync data:

 Select the ID mapping between your source data and column in MySQL:

 Note: the ID you choose on MySQL mapping(right side) must be a PRIMARY KEY or UNIQUE column in order for Hightouch to associate data from source to destination properly.